CIRCUITSTATE/Docs/docs/Hardware/ESPNut/ESPNut-D1/R0.3/index.md

 To use the ESPNut-D1 as an ESP programmer, you need to connect the target's `TX`, `RX`, `IO0` and `NRST` pins to the respective pins on the ESPNut-D1.
 Use cross-connection for the `TX` and `RX` pins.
 The target must be powered either from the ESPNut-D1 or from an external power supply.
 When both the `NRST` and `IO0` pins are available, the programmer can automatically put the target into the bootloader mode and reset it during programming.
 This is achieved with the auto-programming circuit recommended and used by *Espressif*.
 Additionally, you can also use the `RESET` and `BOOT` buttons on the ESPNut-D1 to manually reset the target or put it into the bootloader mode.
 Holding the `BOOT` button while pressing and releasing the `RESET` button will also put the target into the bootloader mode.
 If a RESET signal is not available on the target for some reason, you can perform the same operation using the `PCTRL` button to momentarily disconnect the power to the target while the `BOOT` button is pressed.
 After programming is complete, you can use the ESPNut-D1 as a normal USB-Serial converter to communicate with the target.

 If your target board does not have pull-up resistors and causing issues, you can enable them by shorting the `RP` and `BP` solder jumpers.
 If your target board has an ESP-Prog connector, you can connect it directly to the ESPNut-D1 using a compatible cable.
 Otherwise, you can use the 6-pin JST-SH connector or solder pads to connect to the target.
-Supported targets are,
+Supported programmable targets are,

-  * ESP8266
+  - ESP8266
-  * ESP8285
+  - ESP8285
-  * ESP32
+  - ESP32
-  * ESP32-S2
+  - ESP32-S2
-  * ESP32-C3
+  - ESP32-C3
-  * ESP32-S3
+  - ESP32-S3
-  * ESP32-C6
+  - ESP32-C6
-  * ESP32-H2
+  - ESP32-H2

 ## Troubleshooting